Double layer (surface science): Mathematical description

-This model offers tremendous simplifications for many subsequent applications.
-Theory of electrophoresis is just one example.
-The theory of electroacoustic phenomena is another example.
+This model offers tremendous simplifications when applied to theories of electrophoresis and electroacoustic phenomena.

 The thin DL model is valid for most aqueous systems because the Debye length is only a few nanometers in such cases.
 It breaks down only for nano-colloids in solution with ionic strengths close to water.

 The opposing "thick DL" model assumes that the Debye length is larger than particle radius: